Supervised Electronic Confinement Program

 Each participant pays a fee based on their ability to pay as determined by CorrectiveSolutions.
 Acceptance into the program is not determined by the ability to pay the fee.

 What Equipment is Used?

-An electronic transmitter worn on the ankle
+- A single-piece, 6-ounce GPS transmitter worn on the ankle

 - As determined necessary, a landline monitoring device within the residence

 - As determined necessary, an alcohol testing device within the residence

 Unless there is a specific need to use a telephone landline as a result of geographical or other environmental conditions that interfere with the various monitoring equipment’s ability to effectively transmit or receive a cellular signal, the monitoring devices are cellular based and typically do not require a landline.